-According to research, the most effective leaders are the most humble leaders.
+According to research, the most effective leader is a humble leader.
 Research led by Jack Zenger and Joseph Folkman discovered that leaders who underrate themselves are more effective than those who rate themselves high on self-assessments.

 These results are no surprise to Christians.
 One of the greatest leaders in our collective story is Moses, God’s servant who led God’s people out of Egyptian slavery.
 Of Moses the Scripture says, “Moses was a very humble man, more so than anyone on the face of the earth” (Numbers 12:3).